-Q&A: How climate-related disclosures are driving a wave of greenwashing litigation financial institutions also face risks in ensuring their public statements and disclosures to investors regarding ESG metrics are accurate.
+Q&A: How climate-related disclosures are driving a wave of greenwashing litigation credentials are promoted.
+In addition, corporates and financial institutions also face risks in ensuring their public statements and disclosures to investors regarding ESG metrics are accurate.

 Claims alleging that companies have harmed their investors by making material misstatements concerning sustainability-related risks are on the rise.
 So what do businesses need to know?